The Basics: Overview

 You can make small changes to help prevent falls.
-More than 1 in 3 older adults will fall each year.
-Falling can lead to broken bones, trouble getting around, and other health problems, especially if you are over age 64.
+One in 3 older adults will fall each year.
+Falling can lead to broken bones, trouble getting around, and other health problems – especially if you are age 65 or older.

 A fracture (broken bone) can cause pain and disability.
-It can also make it hard to do everyday activities, like cooking a meal, without help.
-Hip fractures are a major cause of health problems and death among older adults.
+It can also make it hard to do everyday activities without help, like cooking a meal or taking a shower.
+Broken hips are a major cause of health problems and death among older adults.

 You don’t have to be afraid of falling.
 Take these steps to prevent falls:

-- Ask your doctor to review your medicines.
+- Review all medicines with your doctor or pharmacist.
 Some medicines can make you dizzy or sleepy.

-- Have your vision checked at least every 1 to 2 years.
+- Get your vision checked by an eye doctor at least once a year.
 Update your glasses or contact lenses when your vision changes.

 As people age, poor balance and weak muscles can lead to falls and fractures.
-Older adults usually fall during everyday activities, like walking or turning.
+Older adults usually fall while doing everyday activities, like walking or turning around.

-Some older adults also have vision problems or other medical conditions that can make a fall more likely.
-For example, a stroke can affect your balance and make you more likely to fall.
+Some older adults also have vision problems or medical conditions that can make a fall more likely.
+For example, diabetes can reduce feeling in your feet and a stroke can affect your balance.
+These conditions can make you more likely to fall.

 You may be more likely to fall if you: